dftbplus/develguide/docs/fortranstyle.rst

 You **may omit** whitespace in following cases:

-* When separating array indices, and the actual index values are simple and short (typically two letters) variable names, one or two digit integers or the range operator ``:``::
+* When separating array indices and the actual index values are simple and short (typically two letters) variable names, one or two digit integers or the range operator ``:``::